lldap/lldap/README.md

 Then the service will listen on two ports, one for LDAP and one for the web front-end.

-To configure the services that will talk to LLDAP, here are the values:
-  - The LDAP user DN is from the configuration.
-By default, `cn=admin,dc=example,dc=com`.
-  - The LDAP password is from the configuration (same as to log in to the web UI).
-  - The users are all located in `ou=people,` + the base DN, so by default user `bob` is at `cn=bob,ou=people,dc=example,dc=com`.
-  - Similarly, the groups are located in `ou=groups`, so the group `family` will be at `cn=family,ou=groups,dc=example,dc=com`.

-Testing group membership through `membeOf` is supported, so you can have a filter like: `(memberOf=cn=admins,ou=groups,dc=example,dc=com)`.

-The administrator group for LLDAP is `lldap_admin`: anyone in this group has admin rights in the Web UI.

 ### From source

 To bring up the server, you'll need to compile the frontend.
 In addition to